BPS Wilson Loops on S^2 at Higher Loops: Connected correlator

 At a given order in perturbation theory, it is generally simpler to calculate a connected correlator of two Wilson loops as compared to the VEV of a single loop.
 This fact was exploited for the 1/2 BPS circle in \cite{Plefka:2001bu,Arutyunov:2001hs} to check the matrix model conjecture \cite{Erickson:2000af,Drukker:2000rr} to third order in the 't Hooft coupling.
 We have therefore computed the connected correlator of two Wilson loops of the variety (\ref{theloop}), given by two distinct latitudes at polar angles $\TO^1$, $\TO^2$ on $S^2$, see figure \ref{fig:twolats}.

 The result is compared, in the limit that the latitudes are coincident, with the computation performed using the reduced 2-d model in light-cone gauge, where there are only ladder diagrams.
-It is found that the scaling with the difference between the two latitude angles $h = \cos\TO^1 - \cos\TO^2$ does not agree between these two calculations.
+The latter result is proportional to $h^2$, where $h = \cos\TO^1 - \cos\TO^2$.
+Unfortunately we are only able to calculate the SYM result at ${\cal O}(h^0)$, where we find zero.
+This leaves open the possibility of further cancellations down to ${\cal O}(h^2)$, where a match to the 2-d theory might indeed be found.

 As discussed in the introduction, the reduced 2-d model light-cone gauge propagator joining the two latitudes has the following structure

 \be D_{2d} = D_{4d} + i D_0 \ee

 \ni where $D_{4d}$ is the combined gauge and scalar field propagator joining the latitudes in ${\cal N}=4$ supersymmetric Yang-Mills theory in four dimensions, while $D_0$ is an extra piece (here proportional to the difference in polar angles, i.e. $h$).
 Working with gauge group $SU(N)$, and in the large-$N$ limit, it is trivial to show equivalence between the connected correlator in the 2-d and 4-d theories at order $\l^2$.
 This is because in both cases, only the 2-rung ladder diagram